crust-project/car/README.md

 # Car

-Car is a package manager for **Minixor Linux**.
+Car is a package manager for Redrose Linux.
 It will also become a wrapper for other package managers to simplify package management.

 ## Roadmap
 - [x] Basic functionality